 Manual Lymphatic Drainage is a form of manual therapy that stimulates the lymphatic system with gentle skin stretching strokes in the direction of your internal drains.
 The light rhythmical therapy encourages the lymphatic system to remove hard lymph cells (metabolic waste products, excess fluid and bacteria).
-The technique was invented by massage therapists Dr Emil and Mrs. Estrid Vodder in the early 1930s.
+The technique was invented by Dr Emil and Mrs. Estrid Vodder in the early 1930s.

 “The lymphatic system has a vital role in the body by regulating the immune system, which protects the body against infection.
 It transports nutrients to cells and eliminates metabolic wastes, toxins and excess fluids from the body.
 Manual lymphatic drainage is also a very effective way of detoxing the body plus stimulating vital immune defenses.
 This is a powerful, deep cleansing treatment.”
 Explains David Goddard, ND

-The benefits of lymphatic massage are numerous and include:
+Other benefits of lymphatic massage include:

 - Clearing areas of congestion such as swollen ankles, puffy eyes and swollen legs

-- Weight loss management and cellulite reduction
+- Weight management and cellulite reduction

 - Cancer prevention method